Maths & Further Maths

 As Mathematics has such a wide variety of important applications, there is a constant demand for well-trained mathematicians in a wide range of jobs.
 These can range from computer programmers, aircraft designers, statisticians, meteorologists, company manages, actuaries, engineers, accountants, teachers to researchers discovering the mathematics behind the next revolutionary piece of technology.

-Students who wish to embark on any of these courses will need to have competent algebra skills and have the confidence to use the techniques learnt at GCSE.
+A Level Mathematics consists of Pure Mathematics, Statistics and Mechanics.
+Students who wish to embark on this course will need to have competent algebra skills and have the confidence to use the techniques learnt at GCSE.
 They should be able to work on their own and have the ability to apply given knowledge to a variety of problems.
-For these reasons, we strongly advise that A level mathematics students should have achieved an A* in their IGCSE exam.
+For these reasons, we strongly advise that A level mathematics should have achieved a grade 8 or 9 in their IGCSE exam.